obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 ## Reversing groups

 > [!released]
-> Reversing of group headings was introduced in Tasks X.Y.Z.
+> Reversing of group headings was introduced in Tasks 3.7.0.

 After the name of the property that you want to group by, you can add the `reverse` keyword.
 If given, the group headings will be reversed for that property.